One of the first questions an owner considering the sale of their company asks is: What is the process of selling a business?

 - A marketing video of your company

-Before administering any marketing materials with confidential information, you should ensure that you qualify buyers and have them sign an NDA first.
+Before administering any marketing materials with confidential information, you should ensure that you qualify buyers and have them sign a non-disclosure agreement (NDA) first.

 5. Find a Buyer and Enter Due Diligence